 1. Basic Supply Chain Mapping

-Before you can evaluate suppliers (and perhaps your suppliers’ suppliers), you need to map out who they are, what they provide and where they’re located.
+Before you can evaluate suppliers (and perhaps your suppliers’ suppliers), you need to map out who they are, what they provide, and where they’re located.
 Collaborate with colleagues across your organization as you build this map to avoid overlooking a few suppliers, especially if they provide a few small items.
 You can create a basic map of these links in a spreadsheet or certain supply chain software.
 It’s important to update the map regularly as you add partners and stop working with others.

 2. Weighted Ranking